romanows/QuickSelect/README.md

 # Empirical Runtime Evaluation
-There are plots of runtime evaluation data and an analysis writeup at
+There are plots of runtime evaluation data and an <a href="https://pwnetics.wordpress.com/2011/09/28/an-empirical-analysis-of-quickselect-and-quickmedian/">analysis writeup on my blog</a>.
-<code>doc/analysis.txt</code>.
 The image below shows a number of things,
 but the gist is that finding the median using QuickMedian is indeed
 better than finding the median using a sort-based method, all other
 things being equal.